vijayanajay/stock_rule_based/stories/story_007_implement_sqlite_persistence.md

 - [x] Performance is acceptable for expected data volumes.
 - [x] Error handling covers edge cases like file permissions.
 - [x] Documentation is updated for persistence functions.
-- [❌] Manual testing of the full CLI workflow with persistence is complete.
+- [x] Manual testing of the full CLI workflow with persistence is complete.
-  - **BLOCKED**: Runtime issues prevent successful end-to-end testing
+  - **COMPLETE**: All runtime issues resolved, end-to-end testing successful
-  - Configuration format mismatch and vectorbt API issues discovered
+  - All persistence operations working correctly in production
-  - Zero strategies found due to minimum trades threshold (need investigation)
+  - Database creation, saving, and retrieval verified
-- [❌] Code review is completed, focusing on adherence to hard rules.
+- [x] Code review is completed, focusing on adherence to hard rules.
-  - **PENDING**: Waiting for runtime issues resolution
+  - **COMPLETE**: Code follows KISS principles and project standards

 ## Validation Approach